 Nearly 70 years ago, an American named Floyd Schmoe arrived in the atomic-bombed city of Hiroshima on a mission of peace.
 Over 5 years, Schmoe, a Quaker and lifelong pacifist, led a diverse group of volunteers from the US and Japan in a project to build houses.
 In all, "Houses for Hiroshima" created 21 homes for atomic bomb survivors and their families.
-New information about Schmoe's efforts came to light in Hiroshima this year.
+New information about Schmoe's efforts came to light in Hiroshima in 2018.
 Through historical documents and interviews with people who knew and worked with Schmoe, we trace the legacy of a grassroots peace builder.